-61. Source of funds
+60. Source of funds

-The funds of the Association may be derived from fees, annual subscriptions, donations, fundraising activities, grants, interest and any other sources approved by the board.
+The funds of the Association may be derived from entrance fees, annual subscriptions, donations, fund-raising activities, grants, interest and any other sources approved by the Board.

-62. Control of funds
+61. Control of funds

-- (1) The Association must open an account in the name of the Association with a financial institution from which all expenditure of the Association is made and into which all funds received by the Association are deposited. - (2) Subject to any restrictions imposed at a general meeting, the board may approve expenditure on behalf of the Association. - (3) The board may authorise the General Manager to expend funds on behalf of the Association up to a specified limit without requiring approval from the board for each item on which the funds are expended. - (4) All cheques, drafts, bills of exchange, promissory notes, electronic funds transfer and other negotiable instruments of the Association must be signed by one (1) board member and a person(s) authorised by the board. - (5) All funds of the Association must be deposited into an account held by the Association.
+- (1) The Association must open an account in the name of the Association with a financial institution from which all expenditure of the Association is made and into which all funds received by the Association are deposited. - (2) Subject to any restrictions imposed at a general meeting, the Board may approve expenditure on behalf of the Association. - (3) The Board may authorise the treasurer to expend funds on behalf of the Association up to a specified limit without requiring approval from the Board for each item on which the funds are expended. - (4) All cheques, drafts, bills of exchange, promissory notes and other negotiable instruments of the Association must be signed by - (a) 2 Board members; or - (b) one Board member and a person authorised by the Board. - (5) All funds of the Association must be deposited into the Association's account within 5 working days after their receipt.

-63. Financial statements and financial reports
+62. Financial statements and financial reports

-- (1) For each financial year, the board must ensure that the requirements imposed on the Association under Part 5 of the Act relating to the financial statements or financial report of the Association is met. - (2) Without limiting subrule (1), those requirements include - (a) if the Association is a tier 1 association, the preparation of the financial statements; and - (b) if the Association is a tier 2 association or tier 3 association, the preparation of the financial report; and

-- (c) if required, the review or auditing of the financial statements or financial report, as applicable; and - (d) the presentation to the annual general meeting of the financial statements or financial report, as applicable; and - (e) if required, the presentation to the annual general meeting of the copy of the report of the review or auditor's report, as applicable, on the financial statements or financial report.
+- (1) For each financial year, the Board must ensure that the requirements imposed on the Association under Part 5 of the Act relating to the financial statements or financial report of the Association are met. - (2) Without limiting subrule (1), those requirements include - (a) the preparation of the financial statements; and - (b) review or auditing of the financial statements or financial report, as applicable; and - (c) the presentation to the annual general meeting of the financial statements or financial report, as applicable; and - (d) if required, the presentation to the annual general meeting of the copy of the report of the review or auditor's report, as applicable, on the financial statements or financial report.